Whether using an Agency or leveraging online resources, this Nanny Guide provides tools to

 - Public web search.
 You can execute this search by simply inputting the nanny’s name in a web search browser and see what information is provided in the results.
 Does the nanny have a website or public pictures online?
 How does the nanny represent themselves online?

 Many companies offer background check services with prices that range between $20-$75 but be aware of ‘instant’ results.
-If a company is providing instant results, they are likely using a single, privately complied database.
+If a company is providing instant results, it is likely using a single, privately compiled database.
 To use secure databases and include up to date information, reputable background screening companies will need some information about the nanny and between 5-7 business days to complete the research.

 Families can pay to run a background check or ask the nanny to run a background check on themselves using a reputable service that complies with the Fair Credit Reporting Act.
 Nannies can then choose to share the report with potential employers.